 Disneyland Paris Discounts

-Disneyland® Resort Paris (formerly EuroDisney) consists of Disneyland Park; Walt Disney Studios Park; six Disney-operated resort hotels: Disneyland Hotel, Hotel New York, Newport Bay Club, Sequoia Lodge, Hotel Cheyenne and Hotel Santa Fe; a campground called the Davy Crockett Ranch; and Disney Village, a shopping and dining district similar to Downtown Disney at the US resorts.
+Disneyland Paris consists of Disneyland Park; Walt Disney Studios Park; several Disney-operated resort hotels: Disneyland Hotel, Hotel New York – The Art of Marvel, Newport Bay Club, Sequoia Lodge, Hotel Cheyenne and Hotel Santa Fe; a campground called the Davy Crockett Ranch; and Disney Village, a shopping and dining district similar to Downtown Disney at Disneyland (California) in the US.

-I must admit that I was very surprised to learn how reasonably priced the packages at Disneyland Resort Paris can be.
-In general the prices are nowhere near what you’d pay to visit Walt Disney World.
-And remember, the package prices include your passes and breakfast!
+You might be surprised to know that there are reasonably priced packages for Disneyland Paris.
+In general, the prices are nowhere near what you’d pay to visit Walt Disney World.

-In addition, Disneyland Resort Paris offers many seasonal discounts on its hotel rooms, tickets and vacation packages.
-I list any current offers and Disneyland Paris discounts below.
+In addition, Disneyland Paris often has seasonal discounts on its hotel rooms, tickets and vacation packages.
+We list any current offers and Disneyland Paris discounts below.

 - Non-Disney Hotels